Now Available in 2 sizes

 HOW MUCH DO I NEED?

-ITC is sold by the Pint (473 mL) and your coverage depends on what material you're applying it to.
+ITC is sold by the Pint (473 mL) and the Half Pint (236) and your coverage depends on what material you're applying it to.
 Use the following guidelines based on your lining material.

 Fiber Lining:5 sq ft

 Insulating Brick Lining: 10 sq ft

 Brick Lining or Hardcast Refractory: 6.25 to 12.5 sq ft